wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: missing avatar in responsive mode when small avatar hidden from Toolbar in plugin settings
 * Bugfix: style secondary submenus to look like their parent when using WP default background color
 * Bugfix: WPMS, update tabs in all cases, and update style upon new site creation
-* Bugfix: minor CSS default settings
+* Bugfix: Style, minor CSS issues with WP default values in menus
+* Bugfix: in RTL, list roles in descending order from R to L
+* Bugfix: get rid of PHP notices due to WPST searching for WPS paths when WPS not activated
+* Bugfix: make sure network menus don't clash with site menus
+* Bugfix: Search icon no longer folds / unfolds when on the left side of Toolbar

 = 0.24.0. =

 * Bugfix: get rid of PHP warnings on get_option default values for some setups
 * Bugfix: WP 3.8, Styles tab, saved CSS, secondary-level dropdown menus no longer picking colours due to a change in WP 3.8 (submenu div vs. ul)
 * Bugfix: WP 3.8, Styles tab, preview mode, default value for icon colour
-* Change: WPMS, change internal name 'my_home_site' into 'wpst_my_home_site' for WP profile page added field
+* Change: WPMS, change internal name 'my_home_site' into 'wpst_my_home_site' for the field added to WP profile page
 * Bugfix: Styles tab, confirmation message no longer fired from the colorpickers, due to Javascript variable not shared between the splitted files
 * Bugfix: WP 3.7.1, styles not taken into account when no hover colour is selected for menus